Kelly Wearstler in her Malibu Kitchen

 Follow us on INSTAGRAM

 Our team here at the Design Society of America (DSA) has been quietly gathering inspirational design photos and posting them on our new Instagram page.
-But, we can’t keep things a secret anymore and we are ready to share what’s been going on behind the scenes with you and build our group of followers.
+But, we can't keep things a secret anymore and we are ready to share what has been going on behind the scenes with you and build our group of followers.